Letter of Understanding

 Students are permitted to visit select shopping areas located on the perimeter of campus, all of which are about a five minute walk from the residence halls.
 These include University Village, University Gateway, and Tuscany Plaza.

-Shops and places of interest at these locations include: CVS/pharmacy, sandwich shops (Subway, Togo’s, Quiznos), Starbucks, Coffee Bean, Yogurtland, Chipotle, Chick-fil-A, a pizzeria and several sit-down style restaurants.
-Bank of America and Chase Bank also have branches in these locations.
-Additional Bank of America & USC Credit Union ATMs are located near the USC Tutor Campus Center.
+Shops and places of interest at these locations include: Target, Trader Joe’s, CVS, Starbucks, Chipotle, Chick-fil-A, sandwich shops, pizzerias and several sit-down style restaurants.
+Bank of America & USC Credit Union ATMs are located near the USC Tutor Campus Center.
+There’s also a Bank of America ATM at the University Village and a Chase branch at the University Gateway.

 If a student requires medical assistance during non-business hours, the parent or legal guardian will be contacted to assess the proper procedure and circumstance of the individual student.
 If necessary, the student will be accompanied by a USC Summer Programs staff member to the nearest emergency room.